“What do you see?” probed my mother with a worried look on her face, a look she failed to hide.

 “You still say your prayers at night, don’t you?”
 She inquired.
 Sometimes I wonder how parents know exactly which nerve to press and make you feel even worse.
 To be honest, no I wasn’t.
 But I didn’t say as much to her.
 My silence answered it for her.

 “It was easier to make you understand what we thought was right when you younger.
 You would listen.
-Now.
+Now?
 Well now, we expect you to understand and not being made to.”
 I didn’t know what to say just then.
 “I hope you haven’t -“ started my mother when I had to cut her short.
 I knew what was coming like those numerous other times.
-“No mum, I haven’t given up faith.
-I do believe in God”, I completed.
+“No mum, I do believe in God”, I completed.
 She waited for more but I chose to remain quiet.

 “You were three and a little more then” told my mother without meeting my eye, “when it started.
 You would wake up screaming and sweating in bed at nights”, she continued.
 She kept her eyes fixed at a point on the knife she was chopping the carrots with.